 Lots of hosting companies out there are offering public cloud storage services.
 And, sure, you could resell those services to your customers if you want.
 But what if you want to host them yourself?
+The risk is greater, but so is the reward.

 Despite the higher chances for a big return on investment, the cost and profit potential of hosting cloud storage services vary depending on a number of factors, and different people have different opinions on the ROI of cloud storage services.
 But the analysts, vendors and managed service providers (MSPs) we spoke with do agree that storage solution providers are well-positioned to extend their business into cloud storage services.
 "They already have a lot of the infrastructure; they've already got the network stuff," said Daniel Golding, vice president and research director for Tier1 Research.
 "I have not yet run into anyone who has said, 'I can't figure out how to make money at this.'
 That's not a typical objection," Golding added.